-I am pleased to report that the Group continued the EBITDA improvement in the Financial Year ended 1 February 2015 that we had hoped to achieve when I wrote my Statement for the 28 weeks ended 17 August 2014.
-EBITDA improved 24.9% in the Financial Year in comparison to an improvement of 21.5% at the Interim.
+I am pleased to report that the Group continued the EBITDA improvement in the Financial Year ended 31 January 2016 that we had hoped to achieve when I wrote my Statement for the 28 weeks ended 16 August 2015.
+EBITDA improved 3.9% in the Financial Year in comparison to an improvement of 0.5% at the Interim.
+It is worth pointing out that profit before tax excluding the previous year's fair value movement on the derivative increased from £800,342 to £993,607, an increase of 24%.